Editorial guide

 ANZSIC codes for construction businesses

-Construction businesses often sit close together in ANZSIC, so the real classification question is whether the business mainly builds, installs, manages or supports construction work.
+Construction businesses often sit close together in ANZSIC, so the real classification question is whether the business mainly builds, installs, manages or supports construction work, and whether it is acting as the principal builder or as a specialist trade contractor.

 Start with the main construction output